German Motorrad

 Deutscher-Automobil-Konzern GmbH of Trödelring 4, Leipzig, 1923-1925.

-DAK was a sales concern which represented car manufacturers Magirus Presto, Vomag and Dux.
+DAK was a consortium which owned automobile manufacturers Magirus Presto, Vomag and Dux.

-An automobile manufacturer, DAK built lightweight motorcycles using JLO engines of 117cc and 147cc with belt drive and two speeds.
-The excursion of the carmaker into the motorcycle business ceased after two years due to unprofitability.
+DAK built lightweight motorcycles using JLO engines of 117cc and 147cc with belt drive and two speeds.
+The excursion of the carmaker into the motorcycle sector ceased after two years due to unprofitability - at the time there were a great many German motorcycle firms vying for sales in a fast-shrinking market.

 Sources: motorräder-aus-leipzig.de, Axel Oskar Mathieu Archive